 Dorothea Lange is one of the most influential photographers of the FSA, and one of the best-known women photographers ever.

 Among Lange’s most compelling photographs are images she took of the Dust Bowl.
 She also followed migrant workers to California, where Lange captured images of struggling farm families, including the iconic Migrant Mother.

-Gordon Parks’ work focused on inner city neighborhoods, and lead to his long stint as photo essayist for Life Magazine and as a film director.
+Gordon Parks’ work focused on inner-city neighborhoods, and lead to his long stint as a photo essayist for Life Magazine and as a film director.
 Trail-blazing newspaper photographer Marion Post Wolcott was the first woman to be offered a full-time position with the FSA.
 From 1938 to 1942 Wolcott traveled the entire country documenting poverty.

 Married photographers Edward and Louise Rosskam captured scenes in Washington, D.C., and Vermont, with a focus on racial justice.
 Marjory Collins photographed the lives of African Americans, Jews, and immigrants from Czechoslovakia, Germany, and Italy.

 Many American painters who would later find success as Abstract Expressionists got their first commissions through the FAP.
 These artists were required to submit a new painting every four to six weeks, to be allocated for display in a public building.

 Jackson Pollack spent eight years working for the WPA, along with his wife and fellow Abstract Expressionist Lee Krasner; both remained with the WPA until 1943.
 Pollack said he used the time and regular income to develop the ideas that would bring him later acclaim.
 Their friends and fellow abstract painters Ad Reinhardt and James Brooks were also part of the WPA.